 To determine the exact cause of upper abdomen pain, it’s important to take note of alternative symptoms you may experience.
-You can find what to look out for further down in this article.

 You may experience upper-middle abdominal pain, which is primarily the stomach and all that surrounds it.
 Causes for upper-middle abdominal pain are quite similar to upper abdomen pain, with a few additions: